-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2015).
 At Bradshaw Hall these values are reinforced regularly and in the following ways.

 Each year the children decide upon their class charter/classroom rules and the rights associated with these.
 All the children contribute to the drawing up of the rules.

 Children have many opportunities for their voices to be heard.
 We have a school council which meets to discuss issues raised in class council meetings.
 The council has a budget and is able to effect change within the school.
 Two council members for each year group are voted in by their class.